the pull

 “I’ll be fine.”

-She left, reluctantly.
+So Mom left, reluctantly.

-Didn’t turn off the lamp.
-Couldn’t.
+But I didn’t turn off the lamp.

 It listened.